-Taiwan has a robust semiconductor industry cluster that includes IC design, manufacturing (wafer foundry, memory and other chips), packaging and testing, and upstream equipment and materials industries.
-The output value of Taiwan's wafer foundry and IC packaging and testing fabs ranks first in the world, and the output value of Taiwan's IC design is second only to the United States.
-In December 2022, TSMC became the first in the world to apply advanced 3nm processes in volume production and continues to develop more advanced processes for sub 2nm chips, demonstrating Taiwan's leadership of the global semiconductor industry.
-Host of the world's densest and most technologically advanced semiconductor manufacturing hub, Taiwan has listed the semiconductor industry as a focus in national development, seeking to upgrade the industry and innovate the economy to seize development opportunities in the digital age.
+Taiwan's semiconductor industry is complete, and includes IC design, manufacturing (wafer foundry, memory and other chips), packaging and testing, and upstream equipment and materials industry.
+Of these, Taiwan's foundries and IC packaging and testing operations are global leaders in terms of production value, while the IC design is second only to the United States.
+In 2020, TSMC led the world in mass production of the most advanced 5nm process and continues to develop more advanced processes for sub 3nm chips, demonstrating Taiwan's leadership of the global semiconductor industry.
+With the densest and most technologically advanced semiconductor production base in the world, Taiwan has made the semiconductor industry a key focus of national development to upgrade the industry and energize the economy to secure opportunities for development in the digital age.